Energy audit ruse aims to get into your home to sell or steal: Internet Scambusters #541

 Energy Audit, Lawsuit and Phishing Tricksters Just Want Your Money

-has sparked an energy audit scam in which crooks use the lure of cutting victims’ bills as a way of getting inside their homes.
+The high cost of powering our homes with gas and electricity has sparked an energy audit scam in which crooks use the lure of cutting victims’ bills as a way of getting inside their homes.

 Energy Audit Scam

 This is a simple trick that’s sweeping the country, though the end game isn’t always the same.